 Road rules for cyclists

-As a bicycle rider, you are operating a 'legal' vehicle.
+As a bicycle rider, you are operating a legal vehicle.
 You have the same rights and responsibilities as any other road user.

-- cyclists must obey all traffic signals
+- and must obey all traffic signals

 For more information on road rules, contact the Queensland Department of Transport and Main Roads on 13 74 68 or visit their website.